Architecture Overview

 Key Features:

-- Sub-10ms P95 policy evaluation latency
+- Single-digit ms P95 policy evaluation latency

-- HTTP/2 + TLS 1.3 for high-performance communication
+- TLS 1.3 encryption for all connections

 - Stateless architecture for horizontal scaling